List of Past & Current Post Graduate Fellows

 Elizabeth Alva-Rajakumar developed a project to address the pressing needs of undocumented survivors of domestic violence while she worked for Jenesse Center, Inc. Domestic Violence Intervention and Prevention Program.
 Her fellowship focused on the immigration form of relief known as the U Visa.
 Taking a two-step approach, Elizabeth worked to provide remedies for undocumented survivors who had not yet applied for immigration relief, advocating to expand T Visa eligibility to encompass survivors and developing strategies and templates to address common inadmissibilities raised by survivors.
 In addition, her project used writ of mandamus to order United States Immigration and Citizenship Services to issue a prima facie determination on survivors’ applications who had been waiting years for their applications to be adjudicated, which granted survivors work authorization and deferred action from deportation.

 Alison Hahm served as an Access to Nature Fellow for the Natural Resources Defense Council (NRDC) in Santa Monica, California.
 Alison focused on preserving and protecting existing communities along the Los Angeles River in conjunction with the Los Angeles Regional Open Space and Affordable Housing Collaborative (LA ROSAH).
 As an Access to Nature Fellow, Alison worked to reduce negative environmental impacts from new developments along the Los Angeles River.
-Finally, Alison supproted community groups comprised oif individuals who live near the LA River by enhancing community outreach and policy advocacy to promote infill housing, anti-displacement and anti-gentrification policies, emissions reduction programs, and sustainable water usage and recapture.
+Finally, Alison supported community groups comprised oif individuals who live near the LA River by enhancing community outreach and policy advocacy to promote infill housing, anti-displacement and anti-gentrification policies, emissions reduction programs, and sustainable water usage and recapture.

 Jennifer Harkins partnered with Neighborhood Legal Services of Los Angeles (NLSLA) to address housing concerns of low-income Los Angeles County seniors.
 The limited income of seniors coupled with the high rental costs in California make low-income seniors particularly vulnerable in the housing crisis.
 Her work provided outreach and education to seniors about landlord/tenant rights and the right to request reasonable accommodations under the Fair Housing Act.
 Jennifer provided direct service representation to tenants and landlords with the goal of keeping seniors in safe, affordable housing and preventing homelessness.
 Jennifer advocated for low-income seniors strategically through affirmative litigation by identifying cases of housing discrimination against seniors, housing habitability, illegal rent hikes, and unlawful evictions.

 Elizabeth Robles teamed with California Rural Legal Assistnce, Inc. (CRLA) and created a project and new position which seeks to achieve lasting change in preventing, identifying, and addressing sexual harassment against low-wage agricultural workers in California's Central Valley.
-Ms. Robles worked toward acheiving this goal through targeted outreach campaigns, direct legal representation, and collaboration with social service organizations and government entities.
+Ms. Robles worked toward achieving this goal through targeted outreach campaigns, direct legal representation, and collaboration with social service organizations and government entities.

 Katelyn Tully developed a project with Inner City Law Center, which focused on obtaining housing stability for People Living With HIV/Aids (PLWHA) by directly representing PLWHA at risk of eviction, or other legal matters that threaten their living situation, and by bringing affirmative litigation to prevent housing and other discrimination against people living with hiv/aids in Los Angeles County.
 In 2017, Los Angeles County had more than 58,000 individuals who experienced homelessness on any given night with the rate of HIV/AIDS among the homeless in the County being more than triple the national rate.
 Among those most affected, and with the least access to treatment, are women of color.
 Ms. Tully’s project would help to provide direct legal services to low-income people living with HIV/AIDS and develop affirmative litigation cases focused on HIV/AIDS discrimination.

-Eva Grenier used direct representation in delinquency court, community outreach, and skill-based training facilitation to address gaps in services for corssover youth with disabilities at the Center for Juvenile Law and Policy.
+Eva Grenier used direct representation in delinquency court, community outreach, and skill-based training facilitation to address gaps in services for crossover youth with disabilities at the Center for Juvenile Law and Policy.
 Her fellowship created a system of navigation and support for crossover youth to help fulfill their educational, emotional, and legal needs resulting in prevention of escalation in youths' involvement in the juvenile delinquency or adult criminal justice system.
-Eva's work helped to reduce negative outcomes associated with the school-to-prison pipline such as suspensions, limited access to special education services, the level of charged or admitted offenses, sentencing lengths, placement determintions, probation violations and re-arrests.
+Eva's work helped to reduce negative outcomes associated with the school-to-prison pipline such as suspensions, limited access to special education services, the level of charged or admitted offenses, sentencing lengths, placement determinations, probation violations and re-arrests.
 Her work as a fellow strived to positively impact the outcomes of crossover youth with disabilities and reduce the collateral consequences of juvenile justice system involvement on their lives.

 Anabel Merino addressed the pressing need for post-conviction representation of immigrants facing deportation while she worked for Esperanza Immigrant Rights Project.
 Her work focused on adult detainees in ICE custody for criminal convictions that may have been avoided if their defense attorneys properly advised them of the immigration consequences of their pleas.
 Her work focused on the elimination of the barriers to immigration benefits created by the ineffective assistance of counsel by representing detainees in vacating and reducing their prior convictions in criminal court.
 In addition to providing direct representation to immigrant detainees, her fellowship also created a referral system for future placement of such cases and developed Pro Se forms to assist detainees seeking post-conviction relief.